When India's second COVID wave crashed into the spring of 2021, the numbers alone were hard to absorb.

 Put differently, the NGO airlift and the small fundraiser were not opposites.
 They were different levels of the same moral map.

-Local partners decided whether help became real
+Local partners decided whether help became useful

 That is the durable lesson.